theoturner/FHIRWEAVR/README.md

 - If uploading data to a server, support for HTTP GET/POST and TLS 1.0.

 ### Author
-FHIRWEAVR is written by Theo Turner
+FHIRWEAVR is written by [Theo Turner](https://www.linkedin.com/in/theoturner/).

-linkedin.com/in/theoturner

 UCL contacts - supervisor: Dr. Dean Mohamedally, client: Alex Matei.